LispCookbook/cl-cookbook/performance.md

 ~~~

 As you can see, the generated assembly code is much shorter (92 bytes
 VS 144).
 The compiler was able to perform optimizations.
-Yet but we
+Yet we
 can do better by declaring types.